this-is-rafa/sendy-dark-theme/README.md

 ## Dark theme for Sendy

+**This project is no longer maintained as Sendy has added its own dark theme in version 5.**

 A dark theme for [Sendy](https://sendy.co).

-Tested up to version 4.0.8.
+Tested up to final version without dark theme: 4.1.0.1

 ![Dark Sendy screenshot](docs/screenshots/01.png)